 Where a public holiday falls on a weekend, workers generally enjoy a day off the following Monday.

-When public holidays fall close to each other, the Ukrainian government often issues a recommendation that businesses give workers an extended holiday.
-They make up for the lost time by working subsequent weekends.
+When public holidays fall close to each other or the weekend, the Ukrainian government often issues a recommendation that businesses give workers an extended holiday.
+They make up for the lost time by working weekends.